alistvt/thesis-toolkit/habrok.md

 Therefore I write this little Wiki for you to help you jump into the meat of the project rather than wasting lots of hours on the documentation.
 But this is the way I do it and I'm comfortable with it, so maybe you find a better way and then tell me, maybe we decide to update this page!

+**P.S.** Throughout this short wiki, 🦅 is used interchangably with the word Hábrók because I don't know how to put ' on a and o.

 ## How to upload my code?
 In Hábrók Wiki they recommend to connect to a ftp protochol, etc.
 I recommend you use your GitHub for it.
 Here is how to do: